AOS55/deltaq/content/posts/Key-Learning-Paradigms-in-Robotics.md

 ### The Main Challenge

-Using our coffee cup example, rather than showing the robot how to grasp, we specify a reward signal - perhaps +1 for a successful grasp and 0 otherwise.
+Using our coffee cup example, rather than showing the robot how to grasp, we specify a reward signal, perhaps +1 for a successful grasp and 0 otherwise.
 This seemingly simple shift introduces several key challenges:

 1. **Exploration vs Exploitation**, a robot learning to grasp cups faces a crucial tradeoff: Should it stick with a mediocre but reliable grasp strategy, or try new motions that could either lead to better grasps or costly failures?
 Too much exploration risks dropping cups, while too little may prevent discovering optimal solutions.